learn-co-curriculum/python-p4-iam-putting-it-all-together-lab/README.md

 ## Setup

-As with other labs in this section, there is some starter code in place for a Rails API backend and a React frontend.
+As with other labs in this section, there is some starter code in place for a Flask API backend and a React frontend.
 To get set up, run:

 ```console
 $ pipenv install && pipenv shell